Registering your business name with the Corporate Affairs Commission (CAC) of Nigeria could be expensive if you involve a third party.

 Continuity of business

-The last but not the list of the benefits of registering your business name with CAC in Nigeria is to make the business outlive the owner.
+The last but not the least of the benefits of registering your business name with CAC in Nigeria is to make the business outlive the owner.

-Regardless of what becomes of you, ill or die, your business can sustain if it’s registered with CAC before your death.
+Regardless of what becomes of you, ill or dead, your business can sustain if it’s registered with CAC before the incident.

 Whether you’re a foreign or local investor, these are some of the benefits you get from registering your company or business in Nigeria.